 • The Practice of Law, 2016 (LexisNexis)

-Swee Yen is highly recommended for her expertise in resolving complex international disputes, and is named in various legal publications, including The Legal 500, Chambers Asia-Pacific, Chambers Global and Benchmark Litigation Asia-Pacific.
+Swee Yen is regarded as a global leader, the go-to lawyer for cross-border asset recovery, fraud and commercial disputes, enforcement and setting aside proceedings, and one of the best advocates in dispute resolution.
+Highly recommended for her expertise in resolving complex international disputes, she is named in various legal publications, including The Legal 500, Chambers Asia-Pacific, Chambers Global, Benchmark Litigation Asia-Pacific and Who’s Who Legal.

-She was awarded Litigation Lawyer of the Year at The Legal 500 Southeast Asia Awards 2023 and Woman Lawyer of the Year (Law Firm) at the ALB SE Asia Law Awards 2021.
-She was recognised as a Global Elite Thought Leader in Who’s Who Legal: Arbitration 2024, a Thought Leader in Who's Who Legal: Commercial Litigation 2024 and a global leader in Asset Recovery 2023 and Southeast Asia 2022: Energy.
+She was awarded Dispute Resolution Lawyer of the Year at the ALB SE Asia Law Awards 2024, Litigation Lawyer of the Year at The Legal 500 Southeast Asia Awards 2023 and Woman Lawyer of the Year (Law Firm) at the ALB SE Asia Law Awards 2021.
+She was recognised as a Global Elite Thought Leader in Who’s Who Legal: Arbitration 2024 (in addition to being listed on GAR’s exclusive 45 under 45 2023 List in acknowledgment of her outstanding track record in successful arbitration cases, legal victories and positive feedback from clients), a Thought Leader in Who's Who Legal: Commercial Litigation 2024 and a global leader in Asset Recovery 2023 and Southeast Asia 2022: Energy.

-Described as being "in a league of her own", "extremely talented", "incredibly hard-working and persistent" with a "very deep understanding of the law" and "razor-sharp" in her advocacy by Chambers Global, sources also praise her for a "keen sense of strategy" and "great ability to quickly grasp her clients' perspective and understand their commercial issues".
+Described as “a doyenne of the litigation world”, a “powerhouse and a force of nature” "in a league of her own", "incredibly hard-working and persistent" with a "very deep understanding of the law" and "razor-sharp" in her advocacy by Chambers Global, sources also praise her for a "keen sense of strategy" and "great ability to quickly grasp her clients' perspective and understand their commercial issues".

 The Legal 500 says that Swee Yen is the "go-to disputes lawyer in Singapore", with an "ability to zone right in on the issues with precision and confidence", and is "brilliant, decisive and fearless".
-She is “an absolute standout”, and known as "a tenacious litigator" who is "very hard-working and talented".
+She is “an absolute standout”, "a tenacious litigator" who “excels at the law, is a keen tactician, knows and guides the clients, and is a brilliant advocate”.
+She is known for “a particularly strong blend of legal skills, intelligence and business acumen and human perspective”.

 Clients applaud Swee Yen as someone who "always brings her A-game to everything she does and someone you want in your corner in a life or death situation."
 Clients also highlighted that Swee Yen is "very quick to pick things up, has great foresight and possesses the ability to identify things to focus on and things to drop."